ESMCI/visualCaseGen/docs/grid.rst

 ~~~~~~~~~~~~~~~

 Next, choose an atmosphere grid from the list of compatible options based on the
 compset you selected in the `Compset` stage.
-Use the search box to filter options if needed.
+You may use the search box to filter
-This chosen atmosphere grid will be integrated with other model grids to form your custom CESM grid (resolution).
+the list further.
+Note that, currently, visualCaseGen does not support the creation
+of custom atmosphere grids.
+Therefore, you can only select from the standard atmosphere
+grids available in the list.
+The selected standard atmosphere grid will then be included
+in the custom resolution that you are building.

 .. image:: assets/Stage2_5.png